American with Disabilities Act (ADA)

 Sedgwick County is committed to ensuring that Sedgwick County programs and services are accessible to persons with disabilities.

 - Any person believing that a Sedgwick County program, service, activity, or facility is not accessible should notify the Sedgwick County ADA Coordinator.
-Please click here to share your concern, or contact the ADA Coordinator via the information below.
+Please visit Accessibility Complaint Form to share your concern or contact the ADA Coordinator via the information below.

-- Persons with disabilities who require an auxiliary aid or service for effective communication, a modification of policies or procedures to participate in a program, service, or activity of Sedgwick County, or other type of disability accommodation, should contact the Sedgwick County
+- Persons with disabilities who require an auxiliary aid or service for effective communication, a modification of policies or procedures to participate in a program, service, or activity of Sedgwick County, or other type of disability accommodation, should contact,

 Sedgwick County ADA Coordinator